o-bollverk/stockapp-shiny/README.md

 Data processing on EC2 instance with pyspark is done in spark_session.py

-### Notes on arrow setup
+### Notes on arrow and R setup

 In global.R S3 connection is established using the arrow package.
-Dependencies can be installed via:
+All dependencies of the shiny app, except for arrow, can be installed via:
 ```{R}
 source("install_packages.R")
 ```